 I’m excited to speak with Brandy Buskow for the blog.
-She is a Functional Diagnostic Nutrition Practitioner with training from Functional Diagnostic Nutrition Inc.
+She is a Functional Diagnostic Nutrition Practitioner with training from Functional Diagnostic Nutrition Inc. She runs the lab tests for our Couples Coaching program and provides nutrition guidance during the program.

 I wanted to explore how Functional Lab Testing can help couples struggling to conceive!